metaplex-foundation/developer-hub/src/pages/umi/web3js-adapters.md

 ---
-title: Web3.js adapters
+title: Web3.js Difference and Adapters
 metaTitle: Umi - Web3.js adapters
 description: Adapters to make Metaplex Umi work with Solana web3js.
 ---

 The `@solana/web3.js` library is currently widely used in the Solana ecosystem and defines its own types for `Publickeys`, `Transactions`, `Instructions`, etc.

 When creating `Umi`, we wanted to move away from the class-based types defined in `@solana/web3.js` and instead use a more functional approach by relying only on TypeScript types.
-This unfortunately means that not all types from `@solana/web3.js` are compatible with the ones provided by `Umi` and vice versa.
+This unfortunately means that, although having the same or similar import names, not all types from `@solana/web3.js` are compatible with the ones provided by `Umi` and vice versa.

 To help with this issue, `Umi` provides a set of adapters that allows to parse types to and from their `Web3.js` counterparts and they can be found in the [`@metaplex-foundation/umi-web3js-adapters`](https://www.npmjs.com/package/@metaplex-foundation/umi-web3js-adapters) package.